-The Cultural Anthropology department uses the following indirect and direct measures to measure progress towards its broad learning objectives:
+The Cultural Anthropology department uses the following indirect and direct measures to evaluate progress towards its broad learning objectives:

 - Course evaluations: The Chair reviews course evaluations to assess the effectiveness of faculty in the classroom, with special attention both to the overall quality of each class and to student feedback in relation to the departmental learning objectives.

-- The honors thesis program: The Chair and DUS will annually review the quality of the honors thesis experience, and the number of students pursuing this option.
-While the number may fluctuate from year to year, the department believes that a steady or increasing number reflects the health of program and commitment to developing independent research skills.
+- The honors thesis program: The Chair and Director of Undergraduate Studies (DUS) will review annually the quality of the honors thesis experience, and the number of students pursuing this option.
+While the number may fluctuate from year to year, the department believes that a steady or increasing number of honors theses reflects the health of the program and a commitment to developing independent research skills.

 - Faculty year-end retreat: Undergraduate education is an important part of the discussion at the year-end faculty retreat and evaluation process.
-Here faculty discuss success at achieving learning objectives and make adjustments in curriculum and course content based on these exchanges of experiences and ideas
+Here faculty discuss successes in achieving learning objectives and make adjustments in curriculum and course content based on the exchange of experiences and ideas.